matszpk/mesa3d-comp-bridge/README.md

 the generated code under RX VEGA.
 A GCN 5 architecture is compatible with GCN 3/4 in 99 percents, however some less important difference are exists.
 Some code which uses half float point loading/store can be incorrectly working under RX VEGA.
-A code that uses V_MOVRELS (removed in GCN 5) will be working incorrectly too.
+A code that uses the V_MOVRELXX instructions (removed in GCN 5) will be working incorrectly too.

+### Building the OpenCL programs from binaries

+This feature substitutes default Clover compiler by AMDGPU-PRO compiler.
+It does not disable ability to build programs from Clover OpenCL binaries.
+A code this feature same recognizes the type of a binary and choose suitable path to prepare that binary.